Bandra bungalow dispute: 100-plus-strong mob lured by WhatsApp 'job'

-Many from the 100-plus-strong mob that entered B-62 bungalow last month and threatened its residents, were college students lured by a message promising a security guard’s job at Rs 12,000 a month
+Many from 100-plus-strong mob that entered B-62 bungalow at Pali Hill last month and threatened its residents, were college students lured by message promising job at Rs 12,000 a month

 Investigations in last month’s incident of a mob threatening the occupants of a Bandra bungalow have revealed that several of the arrested youths had gathered at the spot after being lured with a promise of a job with a Rs 12,000 monthly salary.